Ethan deBeau, Viscount Danforth, hated being a drunkard.

 The marquess released a long sigh.
 “There’s always something more with you, Danforth.
 Are you quite finished with your clandestine activities?
 I need to be rid of you, so that I might go home and sleep the day away.”
 He glanced out the carriage window, his head tilted in a way to suggest he was noting the blue sky and bright sunshine.
 “It’s far too cheerful-looking for one of my disposition.”

-Chuckling, Ethan said, “I don’t recall you being so querulous in the morning.”
+Chuckling, he said, “I don’t recall you being so querulous in the morning.”

 “And I don’t recall ever having my carriage and person seized before.”

-“Then I am glad to be your first.”
-Ethan draped an arm over the back of the seat and propped a booted foot next to the marquess.
-He waved his hand in the air.
+“I’m glad to be your first.”
+He draped an arm over the back of the seat, propped a booted foot next to the marquess, and waved his hand in the air.
 “You may proceed in getting rid of me.”

 Seduce information from the most beautiful women in the world.

 Anticipation unfurled in his chest, the sensation shocking due to its scarcity.
 How long had it been since he’d looked forward to such an assignment?